Home » Business Email Etiquette Articles » Careful: Quotation Marks Can Be Snarky

 In the above site visitor’s inquiry, I would take the use of quotes to mean that the author is concerned about the behavior of those on the board.
 Elected or appointed carry two different sets of anticipated behavior.

-When tempted to use scare quotes, remember that you’ll make more of an impression with your statement if you use them sparingly.
-Also, relaying emphasis in plain text can be tricky because sarcasm is difficult to relay in writing.
+When tempted to use scare quotes, remember that you’ll make a stronger impression with your statement if you use them sparingly.
+Additionally, conveying emphasis in plain text can be challenging because sarcasm is often difficult to convey in writing.

 That is why sarcasm should be avoided if possible, as it is subjective and open to interpretation by the other side.
 Only the very skillful can relay precise emotions with the written word.